google-research/nisaba/nisaba/scripts/brahmic/natural_translit/README.md

-# Natural transliteration for Nisaba
+# Natural Transliteration for Brahmic Scripts

 ## typ representation and iso2typ grammar
 `typ` is an internal, typable representation for ISO characters.